SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO_ISR.md

 ## Notes

-This is a custom-made driver for Ziggo, which will only poll a limited set of parameters because of the high number of elements.
+This is a custom-made connector for Ziggo, which will only poll a limited set of parameters because of the high number of elements.